oakmanjacob/bank_benchmark_rs/README.md

 - Which optimization can you do to the single-threaded execution in order to improve its performance?

 ### Final step: Produce plot
-I expect each submission to include at least one plot in which the x-axis is the concurrent threads used {1;2;4;8} the y-axis is the application execution time.
+Each submission should include at least one plot in which the x-axis is the concurrent threads used {1;2;4;8} the y-axis is the application execution time.
 The performance at 1 thread must be the sequential application without atomic execution

 ## Results
 Plot 1